astreamio/atfs/readme.md

 ### Description
 Transform your attribute tables into an interactive HTML-based flight simulator game!
 This custom transformer takes your FME attribute table and converts it into a dynamic gaming experience where you pilot the table itself.

+This is supposed to be used with FME custom transformer "AttributeTableFlightSimulator" that is found here: https://hub.safe.com/publishers/andreas-h/transformers/attributetableflightsimulator

 ### Input
 *   An attribute table.